fsharp/fsharp.org/webstacks/index.md

  * Serving Requests with IHttpHandlers

-   Do it the simple way, and serve web requests direct from code.
+   Do it the simple way, and serve web requests direct from code using F# asynchronous programming.

    * [F# async on the server side](http://lorgonblog.wordpress.com/2010/03/28/f-async-on-the-server-side/) - Non-blocking I/O on the server side